 Those participating in the traditional Saturday night Speedway Spectacular might argue that point as their brakeless bikes slide around in the dirt – delighting the huge crowds surrounding the circuit.

-On the final day, crowds throng to the Sunday street races, which showcase all manner of bikes from highly-tuned, modern racing machines to lovingly-restored vintage gems.
+On the final day, crowds return to the final day of racing at Teretonga , which showcase all manner of bikes from highly-tuned, modern racing machines to lovingly-restored vintage gems.

 And for some, its the Rally which is the highlight of their trip south.
 With live music Thursday, Friday and Saturday nights, the Burt Munro Challenge is as much about people as it is about bikes!